Teaching Magnetism with Bivectors: Magnetic fields from moving charges and the wedge product

 where $\mu_0 \approx \qty[parse-numbers=false]{4\pi \times 10^{-7}}{\tesla \second \meter \per \coulomb}$, $\vec{r}$ is the position of the measurement point relative to the source, $r \equiv |\vec{r}|$, and $\hat{r} \equiv \mfrac{\vec{r}}{r}$ is a unit vector in that direction.

-In the final term, instead of the cross product from the traditional equation we see instead the \defn{wedge product} of the vectors $\vec{v}$ and $\hat{r}$.
-As illustrated in Figure~\ref{fig:ChargeWedgeTiles}B, the wedge product of two vectors defines a bivector represented by a parallelogram tile whose edges are the two vector arrows aligned tip to tail in product order (followed by the same two vectors in reverse): this loop of arrows defines the bivector's orientation.
-This matches our essential intuition about bivector magnetic fields: the tile will always lie in a plane that includes both the motion of the moving charge and the direction to it, oriented as if the moving charge is ``dragging'' the near edge.
+Instead of the traditional cross product we see the \defn{wedge product} of the vectors $\vec{v}$ and $\hat{r}$.
+As illustrated in Fig.~\ref{fig:ChargeWedgeTiles}B, the wedge product of two vectors defines a bivector.
+The tile representing this bivector is found by aligning the two vector arrows tip to tail in product order (followed by the same two vectors in reverse); the arrow directions define the bivector's orientation.
+This matches our essential intuition about bivector magnetic fields: the tile lies in the plane formed by $\vec{v}$ and $\hat{r}$, with the orientation of the near edge matching the flow of (positive) charge.

 The magnitude of the wedge product bivector is the area of the parallelogram,